doctrine/orm/docs/en/reference/change-tracking-policies.rst

 The deferred explicit policy is similar to the deferred implicit policy in that it detects changes through a property-by-property comparison at commit time.
-The difference is that Doctrine 2 only considers entities that have been explicitly marked for change detection through a call to EntityManager#persist(entity) or through a save cascade.
+The difference is that Doctrine ORM only considers entities that have been explicitly marked for change detection through a call to EntityManager#persist(entity) or through a save cascade.
 All other entities are skipped.
 This policy therefore